 No, I don’t think so.
-I might have pushed myself faster to complete it, then again, creativity is an entity onto itself.
-It ebbs and flows, as it wants.
+I might have pushed myself faster to complete it, then again, creativity is a being onto itself.
+It ebbs and flows as it wants.
 As writers, we’re just the tool the Muse uses.
-We can’t control it as much as we’d like to think we can.

 Fiona: Do you recall how your interest in writing originated?

-When I first started documenting that very first story (when I was 12).
+When I first started documenting that first story.
 I couldn’t stop.
-From there it continued to grow and expand, until I am where I am today, 13 published books and just over the same amount waiting for their turn through the process.
+From there it continued to grow and expand, until I reached this point.

 Fiona: Is there anything you find particularly challenging in your writing?

-Making sure as much as I write fantasy it’s believable.
+Making sure as much as I write fantasy I want it believable.
 That’s the challenge.
 Making it appear real.
-I want to be the writer who takes a reader on a trip through the world I created.
+I would like to be the writer who takes a reader on a trip through the world I created.
 That just for a moment they were able to escape reality and dream.

 Fiona: Who is your favorite author and what is it that really strikes you about their work?

-Christine Feehan.
+Sherrilyn Kenyon.
 That it seems real.
-It is real, while I’m reading her books.
-I love that.
-It’s my vacation from reality.
+It is real, for the time I’m reading her book.
+I love it!